tiaari04/SocialDistribution/README.md

 ## Team Members

-1. Sam Fritz, fritz1
+1. Danielle Guloien, dguloien
 2. Kaustav Sikder, ksikder
-3. a
+3. Sam Fritz, fritz1
 4. a
 5. a
 6. a